 Our Travel Tips and Essential Info

-If your comfort zone demands great infrastructure and good service around (and you are not prepared to leave it), choose Thailand over Cambodia.
+If your comfort zone demands great infrastructure and good service all around (and you are not prepared to compromise your comfort), choose Thailand over Cambodia.
 The latter is still on its way to becoming a mass-tourism destination.

 On the other side, that’s also why you should visit Cambodia before it becomes the next Thailand or Vietnam.
 Don’t get us wrong, those are great countries to travel to, but haven’t everyone already been there, huh?

 + Cheap food, accommodations, and tours… everything is cheap!